nanoMLMS/saxyz.jl/README.md

 ```bash
 export PATH="/PATH/TO/SAXYZ-JL:$PATH"
 ```
+## License

+This code is released under an Apache-2.0 license.
+Please acknowledge nanoMLMS @ University of Milan if you use this code in your work.

 ## Notes

 Units used are : KeV for energies , Angstrom for distances , Angstrom <sup>-1</sup> for momenta.

+## References